MrVibez-1/goomba-bot/README.md

 //3-type `npm i` in the terminal and wait for install
 //4-Either press run or type `node index.js` in the terminal

+//How to set up for visual code
+//follow these steps to set up the bot with minimal implications

+//make sure you have Node.js & Discord.js ready
+//A custom prefix of your choice | The prefix can be changed within the config.js | Make sure you have a discord TOKEN /Edit the following files `config.js and owner.json`
+//type `npm i` in the terminal and wait for install
+//Either press run or type `node index.js` in the terminal -

 # TAKE A LOOK AT SOCIAL COMMANDS & OPEN ForYou